Daleth7/Precision-Number-Library/README.md

 Future features:

-- A revised system to get rid of the ugly constants in Precision/General_Base/Shared_Constants.h with compile-time constants
+- A revised system to replace the ugly constants in Precision/General_Base/Shared_Constants.h with compile-time constants

  - Possibly have constants system support general base as well (either by conversion from base 10 or by compile calculations)